Adam-1776/Group-Points-Linearly/README.md

 **Execution**:
 * The input method is a text file that contains the coordinates to be tested.
-* The first line of this text file is an integer n the number of points, and the next n lines contain two integers, one for the x-coordinate, and the other the y-coordinate
+* The first line of this text file is an integer *n*, the number of points.
+* The next *n* lines contain two integers, one for the x-coordinate, and the other the y-coordinate
 * See sample input files in this repository for examples.
 * During execution, specify this input file as the commandline argument.
 * Example: `./a.exe data.txt`